 Switch from Forward to Reverse processing.
 The reverse solution might pick a different base satellite and have a different solution that passes.
-GrafNet will pick the forward or reverse solution with the latest date so reprocess the forward solution if the reverse is unacceptable.

-Changing the Elevation Mask
+Change the Elevation Mask

 GrafNet by default uses a 15° elevation mask.
-This is because tropospheric and ionospheric errors increase significantly on low satellites.
+This is because tropospheric, ionospheric and multi-path errors increase significantly on low elevation satellites.
 Lowering the mask to 10° allows more satellites into the solution, strengthening the geometry.
-This improvement might offset the atmospheric errors.
+The improved geometry may more than compensate for increased measurement errors.